AramZS/aramzs.xyz/src/content/noteworthy/2025-04-08-i-was-a-british-tourist-trying-to-leave-america-then-i-was-detained-shackled-and-sent-to-an-immigration-detention-centre.md

 ---
 title: >-
-  I was a British tourist trying to leave America.
-Then I was detained, shackled and sent to an immigration detention centre
+  A British tourist was trying to leave America.
+Then she was detained, shackled and sent to an immigration detention centre
 tags:
   - list/in-the-news